jlevy/lft/lft.md

 > “Technology is the solution to human problems, and we won’t run out of work till we
 > run out of problems.”
-> –Tim O'Reilly[^oreilly]
+> –Tim O’Reilly[^oreilly]

 Many people today fear AI eliminates jobs.
-And it's true many roles are changing or being eliminated.
+And it’s true many roles are changing or being eliminated.

-As Tim O'Reilly explains, human problems are complex and evolving because human desires are insatiable.
+As Tim O’Reilly explains, human problems are complex and evolving because human desires are insatiable.
 And technology is the ever-evolving ways we find solutions to those problems.

-So even if many things are changing, we have one concept that doesn't change.
+So even if many things are changing, we have one concept that doesn’t change.

 <div class="boxed-text">